qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

  - _**Act of Violence**_ <br/><br/>
 <img src="https://github.com/qortmdgh4141/Intelligent_CCTV_for_Port_Safety/blob/main/image/act_of_violence.png?raw=true"  width="1280" height="160"> <br/>

-    - _First, the action recognition model recognizes the behavior of making violent contact with another person's body in real time.._ <br/>
+    - _First, the action recognition model recognizes the behavior of making violent contact with another person's body in real time._ <br/>

     - _Next, based on the algorithm of Time Series Data Analysis, the current situation is judged as a safety stage, a warning stage, or a danger stage._ <br/>